 Certification, Credentials and Licensure

 As a bookkeeper, once you complete the required training, you are not required to get a certification like an accountant is.
 However, it might be to your advantage to do so.
-The smart, career-oriented professional is always looking ahead as to how you can get a leg up on your competition.
-By getting certified as a Certified Bookkeeper (CB), you may be able to demand more pay for your services and open the door to further opportunities than if you go in as an uncertified bookkeeper.
+The smart, career-oriented professional is always looking ahead as to how they can get a leg up on the competition.
+By getting certified as a Certified Bookkeeper (CB), you may be able to command more pay for your services and open the door to further opportunities than if you go in as an uncertified bookkeeper.

 Remember, just because something is not required does not mean that you shouldn't do it.
-The Certified Bookkeeper designation is awarded by the AIPB (American Institute of Professional Bookkeepers) and indicates that you have gone beyond the average requirements.
-It also shows a potential employer or client that you have earned the educational and practical skills necessary to carry out all bookkeeping tasks.
-Business owners may assign you more roles within their company such as overseeing payroll and other tasks if they have more confidence in your ability, thereby increasing your potential pay.
+The Certified Bookkeeper designation is awarded by the AIPB (American Institute of Professional Bookkeepers) and indicates that you have gone above and beyond was was required of you.
+It also shows a potential employer or client that you have earned the skills necessary to carry out all bookkeeping tasks.
+Business owners may assign you more roles within their company, such as overseeing payroll and other tasks, if they have more confidence in your ability, thereby increasing your potential pay.

-To achieve certification, you must complete at least two years of full-time bookkeeping experience, pass a four-part accounting and bookkeeping exam, and show that you adhere to a specific code of ethics.
+To achieve certification, you needn't spend much time as an actual student; you must complete at least two years of full-time bookkeeping experience, pass a four-part accounting and bookkeeping exam, and show that you adhere to a specific code of ethics.
 Ethics courses can also be found through your place of employment or by searching for online ethics training for bookkeepers.
 Look for courses that are approved or endorsed by the AIPB or other accredited organizations.

 Advancing Your Career

-The smart career professional always looks to the horizon.
+The smart career professional always looks to the horizon for the next opportunity.
 There are numerous ways that you can increase your potential for better career opportunities.
 One way that a bookkeeper can continue their education and advance their career is to set their sights on becoming an accountant.
 Accountants must get a four-year degree from an accredited institution in the area of accounting, which takes more time.
 But it may be worth it as this can result in a significant pay raise and more opportunities for the seasoned bookkeeper.

 There are two ways that you can do this:

-Enroll in an accounting program with an accredited college or trade school now as you are getting your requirements for the bookkeeper career.
+Enroll in an accounting program with an accredited college or trade school now as you are getting your certification or degree for the bookkeeper career.
+You may also get certified on specific platforms or with certain software.

-Start with just the basics of bookkeeper requirements, then work a couple of years and enroll in a CPA program to advance your career.
+Start with just the basics to become a bookkeeper, then work a couple of years and enroll in a Master of Business Administration (MBA) in accounting, a Master of Accountancy, or a CPA program to advance your career.
+A graduate degree will definitely take you far.

 Either path is appropriate, depending on your needs as a career professional.
-For the person who needs immediate money, you may be better off to choose to just focus on the bookkeeping career at first.
-Getting the CPA license requires a longer commitment of time and money to achieve, and you must also pass more difficult exams.
+For the person who needs immediate money, you may be better off to just focus on the bookkeeping career at first.
+Getting an MBA or the CPA license requires a longer commitment of time and money to achieve, and you must also pass more difficult exams.

 Also, some people want to start slowly and grow into their chosen career to see if it is something they will enjoy.
-Then they can move into higher positions by completing further requirements.
-Either way, you'll make a good living as a bookkeeper if you are determined to learn the trade and become an expert in your craft.
+Then, they can move into higher positions by completing further learning.
+Either way, you'll make a good living as a bookkeeper if you are determined to learn the trade, practice, and become an expert in your craft.

 Start Your Career as a Bookkeeper